 Firing Pin Shapes: There appear to be several variations of firing pin shapes utilized during the Tabatière production run.
 The “standard” version is well-sculpted, with distinctive knurling around the top.
 A second version consists of a head which is totally cylindrical.
 Other varieties observed appear to have been fabricated post-surplus sale and are not likely to have been original to the conversion.

 These rifles were principally manufactured originally during the Second Empire, the reign of Napoleon III, although some, the Mle1822s for example, were made earlier than that.
 The underlying rifles do not appear to have been marked separately at their conversion, but will most often carry original manufacturing markings on their lock plate, for example “M.re.
 Imp.ale de Mutzig” (or “S.t Étienne”, Châtellerault or Tulle) being the arsenals where the rifles were originally produced, although a great many were heavily re-polished at their “Zulu” conversions (see below) and may no longer exhibit lockplate markings.
-Sometimes a rifle will be found that was manufactured prior to 1830 in which the lock plate is inscribed “___ de Roi” indicating the Royal Bodyguard [KD follow up-confirm].
-If the rifles have not been excessively refinished at that time, the buttstock roundel cartouche will show the manufacturer, year of original manufacture, and “holy water plug,” for which French rifles are well known, with the plug often stamped “M.I.” for Manufacture Imperiale.
+Sometimes a rifle will be found that was manufactured prior to 1830 in which the lock plate is inscribed “___ de Roi” indicating the Royal Bodyguard.
+If the rifles have not been excessively refinished at that time, the buttstock roundel cartouche will show the manufacturer, year of original manufacture, and “holy water plug,” (this is a common but erroneous belief) for which French rifles are well known, with the plug often stamped “M.I.” for Manufacture Imperiale.

 Photos Credit: www.armory48.com